This post may contain affiliate links. For more information, read my disclosure policy.

 Pillsbury made this an easy recipe by using it’s canned biscuits for the dough, but you can make monkey bread from scratch (which I’ve done – it’s delicious).
 As much as I love the homemade version, I also love a semi-homemade easier version for holidays!

-- Canned cinnamon rolls (I use the Grands! version, the larger rolls that come 5 to a can)
+- Canned cinnamon rolls (I use Pillsbury Grands Cinnamon Rolls, the larger rolls that come 5 to a can)

-Simply cut each cinnamon roll into 4 pieces.
+- Simply cut each cinnamon roll into 4 pieces.
 They’ll fall apart a bit, but that’s ok.
-Toss them in cinnamon sugar and place them into your pan.

 Remove the bread from the pan within 10 minutes of it coming out of the oven so it doesn’t stick to the pan!PRO TIP